fairlearn/fairlearn/docs/contributor_guide/index.rst

 ---------------

 We have a weekly community call every other Wednesday starting on the 11th of September 2024.
-There are held at noon US Eastern time (ET).
+These are held at noon US Eastern time (ET).
 Check what this means in your time zone with
 `Time.is <https://time.is/New_York>`_.
 All are welcome!
 Please reach out via